 This is a single word, in common use, but has problematic spelling.
 When I write stories now I often just resort to familiar forms, like ‘What do you want?’
 Rather than be accused of stereotyping or pandering.
 I was actually thinking about this while I was lying there only half conscious.
 I had spent the morning at my one room apartment over in Cambridge, writing and dealing with the grammatics—that’s my word for dramatic speech patterns–when Connie McGuire showed up and asked me to do him a favor.
 That meant he was going to screw with my regular schedule and put me on a job right away.
 He’s been doing that less lately so I didn’t complain.
 Just part of the job description.
 Besides, he’s short on cash because of the economy and I’m on salary anyway, so it doesn’t cost him extra to dump on me.
 I ran through a few more ‘grammatics’ in my head on the way over to the South End.
 I had to decide the way to go with the piece I was working on.
 It made a difference.

 So there I was then, lying on my back with that little old lady staring down at me like a wrinkled kid in her pajamas.
 She was dressed in a loose grey sweatsuit and purple slippers.
 The half dark caught in the lines of her face and gave her eyes a fierce cast.
-My mind started to clear pretty fast then.
+My mind started to clear pretty fast.

 “Your son sent me over.
 I’m from McGuire Security.
 He was supposed to call.”